 Use this service to:

 You must have an email address.
 You will also need access to your mobile phone (if you have one).

 You will need to create an account with a secure username, password and security questions.
-The username and password are important as this is how you access your portal, which has information about your job searches, payments and work notes.
+The username and password are important as this are how you access the Universal Credit portal, with information about your job searches, work note and payments.